 What do we learn about this “second” candidate?
 Well, for one thing we see someone who understands market trends and is conscientious about business results.
 But most importantly, we see how her initiative directly (and quickly) translated into an improved bottom line.

-Re-read those two bullets above.
+Re-read those “before” and “after” bullets above.
 Now, put yourself in the shoes of a hiring manager or HR screener role and tell me – which of those two would resonate more with you?

-Resume Like Dating Profile
+Your Dating Profile

 Your resume is not a transcript.
 There is no need to list everything you’ve ever done.

 Instead, think of your resume more like a dating profile.

 If you wrote a dating profile that was uninteresting and demonstrated no personality (and listed every partner you ever dated since high school), how likely is it that you’ll get a response?
 Answer: very unlikely.